mmgaggle/hybrid-data-context/README.md

            -e JUPYTER_NOTEBOOK_X_INCLUDE=https://raw.githubusercontent.com/mmgaggle/hybrid-data-context/master/hybrid-data-context.ipynb
 ```

-Now we need to expose the OpenShift secrets to the Jupyter notebook application's environment.
+Now expose the Ceph Nano credentials via the OpenShift secret we created earlier to the Jupyter notebook application's environment.

 ```
 oc env --from=secret/ceph-rgw-keys dc/base-notebook
 ```

-Finally, we'll expose a route to the Jupyter notebook so we can access it from our browser.
+Finally, expose a route to the Jupyter notebook so we can access it from our browser.

 ```
 oc expose svc/base-notebook